Hiyayakko: History and background

 Hiyayakko is also known as hiyakko or yakko-dōfu.
 Hiya means cold, and yakko refers to the servants of samurai during the Edo period in Japan.
 They wore a vest on which the "nail-puller crest" was attached, on the shoulders; therefore, cutting something (e.g. tofu) into cubes was called "cutting into yakko" (奴に切る, yakko ni kiru).
 "Hiyakkoi" or "hyakkoi", the Tokyo dialectal term equivalent to the standard Japanese "hiyayaka" (冷ややか), is also a possible etymology.

-In the Tofu Hyakuchin, it is said that hiyayakko is so well known that it needs no introduction.
+In the 1782 recipe book Tofu Hyakuchin, it is said that hiyayakko is so well known that it needs no introduction.

 In haiku, hiyayakko is a season word for summer.
 This is because tofu is often enjoyed cold in the summer, warm and boiled in a broth in the winter.